-We are excited to announce the launch of a new effective altruism training organisation, Training for Good (TFG).
+We are excited to announce the launch of a new training organisation, Training for Good (TFG).

 TFG aims to upskill people to tackle the most pressing global problems.
-TFG will identify the most critical skill gaps in the EA movement and address them through training.
+TFG will identify the most critical skill gaps and address them through training.
 TFG was incubated by Charity Entrepreneurship in 2021.

 This post introduces TFG, provides an overview of the problems we seek to tackle and presents our immediate plans for addressing them.
 The following is structured into: